 9(2)(g) Processing is necessary for reasons of substantial public interest on the basis of Union or Member State law which is proportionate to the aim pursued and which contains appropriate safeguards

 The tasks that we carry out in exercise of official authority are mainly required under the following laws (although other legislation applies)

 - The Controlled Waste Regulations 1992

 - The E P (duty of care) Regulations 1991

 - The Town and Country Planning Act 1990

 Who are we likely to share this information with?

 We may sometimes share the information that we have collected about you where it is necessary, lawful and fair to do so.
 We may share information with the following groups for these purposes:

-- other council services - to help us carry out the functions that we need this information for.
-We also share an information system with some other council services - Environmental Protection and Licensing
+- other council services - to help us carry out the functions that we need this information for, or to protect public funds - for instance, to prevent fraud.
+We also share an information system (APP) with some other council services - environmental protection, neighbourhood wardens and licensing

 - Freedom of Information (FOI)/Subject Access Requests (SAR)/Environmental Information Requests (EIR)